XuminGaoGithub/XuminGaoGithub.github.io/_pages/Spot_based_studies.md

 ### Acknowledgements
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-This work was supported by a research project led by Associate Professor Lei Bin at the Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology.
-The research team members include Gao Xumin, Xu Pengcheng, Yi Wen, Li Kan, Zhen Chaoxue and Lei Bin.
+This work was supported by the Engineering and Physical Sciences Research Council and AgriFoRwArdS CDT [EP/S023917/1].
+Thanks to the support of the University of Lincoln.
 </p>